tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

     </div>

     <p>
       Elevating the user's permissions is fairly straightforward.
-After creating the user, we right click them and select “Properties”.
-We select the “Member Of” tab and add the user to the local Administrators group.
+After creating the user, we right click them and select "Properties".
+We select the "Member Of" tab and add the user to the local Administrators group.
     </p>

     <div class="screenshot">